letinbit/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Is there and difference between ugo+x and u+x,g+x,o+x?
-For a file rwxr-x-wx means 753 chmod --reference=[file_1] [file_2]  this will copy the permission mode from file_1 to file_2
+For a file rwxr-x-wx means 753 chmod --reference=[file_1] [file_2]  this will copy the permission mode from file_1 to file_2 option -m is required while creating directory with access permission number like 751